mistersmee/dotfiles/.local/bin/README.md

 Benedikt Vollmerhaus's scripts to notify if backlight changes, and if battery goes beneath a certain level.

+## compiler

+Luke Smith's script to compile stuff.
+Called by a keybind in vim currently, just like his setup, though can be used elsewhere.
 ## dmenumount & dmenuumount

 Luke Smith's scripts to mount/unmount both USB and Android devices.